Current management of radiation cystitis: a review and practical guide to clinical management. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-This review provides a practical guide for urologists, which could lead to more standardized and effective treatment approaches for Canadian patients experiencing complications from radiation cystitis.
+This review provides a practical guide for urologists, which could lead to more standardised and effective treatment approaches for Canadian patients experiencing complications from radiation cystitis.
 While specific comparative evidence remains limited, this algorithm may help improve the management of this challenging condition, potentially reducing emergency presentations and improving patient outcomes.

 Canadian Relevance